assembly-edu/terms-of-service/terms.md

 ## Questions and Grievances

-If you have any questions or grievances in relation to security or privacy, please email us on [help@assembly.education](mailto:help@assembly.education).
+If you have any questions or grievances in relation to security or privacy, please email us on [support@nomoremarking.com](mailto:support@nomoremarking.com).

 ## Information for students and parents